 Convenience, accessibility, and a vast selection are the perks of Boston's best malls and shopping centers.
 With on-site parking available at most, you can easily enter and exit, and make trips to your car in-between to drop off bags, and do your walking from store to store rather than across the city's landscape.
 Local malls tend to be quite large and filled with many retailers from small specialty shops you may discover to the large chains that you know and love.
 With no sales tax on clothes, a wardrobe update is a must while shopping in Boston.
-Malls and centers are filled with stores for every budget; places like the Natick Mall have both ultra high-brow stores to serve the fanciest of desires as well as retailers known for their low priced yet fashionable goods.
+Malls and centers are filled with stores for every budget; places like CambridgeSide Galleria are inner city malls with lots to offer.
+While the suburban Natick Mall has a mix of high-brow stores to serve the fanciest of desires as well as retailers known for their low priced yet fashionable goods.
 While the Wrentham Village Premium Outlets allow you to bargain shop for designer goods in an outdoor arena.
 Should you desire food or drink while you shop, you can easily enjoy one of the varied food offerings which range from sit down restaurants and fast casual take out stops to food courts and snack bars.
 Check out the wide variety at places like Faneuil Hall or the malls that live not too far outside the city.
 Indoors and outdoors, there's a bounty to be had.

 The Burlington Mall is always busy, and for good reason.
 It is packed with the best places to shop and eat; it offers free parking, a climate controlled interior, and is just a bit North West of Boston.
 The Burlington Mall is big enough without being overwhelming; making it easy to walk from one end to another to hit every store you desire.
 Large retailers like Nordstrom and Macy's anchor this center that is filled with fun finds for the entire family.
-Taking mall food to a new level, the Burlington Mall has a great selection of eateries ranging from kids favorite Rainforest Cafe, to the more upscale Legal Seafood. ((781) 272-8668, (781) 272-8667)
+Taking mall food to a new level, the Burlington Mall has a great selection of eateries including Bobby Flay's Bobby's Burger Palace, Legal Sea Foods, and Besito Mexican Restaurant.
+(781-272-8667)

 Shop the South Shore Plaza for a climate controlled experience less than 20 minutes south of Boston's center.
 This multi-level mall has it all: excellent places to eat and drink, department stores and smaller more specialized shops as well as common retailers you don't want to miss.
 You'll be sure to find what you're looking for within these walls be it fashion, food, or home goods.
+Here are retailers and stores that make South Shore Plaza unique to the area: Target, Nordstrom, Apple, Dave & Buster's provides hours of entertainment for guests.
 With plenty of free parking, your car will be in easy reach when your arms get full and you need to unload your haul.
 You'll be so comfortable shopping at the South Shore Plaza that you may find the entire day has passed and you are still shopping.
-(781-843-8201)
+(781-843-8200)

 A Boston social and commercial centerpiece since 1742, Faneuil Hall was originally established as a market for merchants, fishermen and vendors.
 It later hosted inspirational appearances by prominent figures like Samuel Adams and George Washington, which earned it the nickname "Cradle of Liberty."
 In the 1970s, a major renovation to the aging structure transformed it into one of America's premiere urban marketplaces.
 Now, it boasts more than 50 shops, 14 restaurants, and 40 food stalls.
 Some folks (and publications) refer to the retail component as Quincy Market.
 Here you'll be able to pop in and out of stores while enjoying a piece of the Freedom Trail.
 (617-523-1300)